 Your Website & Software Used To Collect Data

-These changes will mean that businesses in the property sector will need to be more careful about their handling of personal data.
+These changes will mean that businesses in the property sector will need to be more careful about handling personal data.
 Every time it is collected, stored or used, it’s important to ensure that permission has been obtained.
 Transparency is key in all data handling, and businesses need to be prepared to respond to data requests as quickly as possible.
-Undertaking a data audit is the first step for many companies so that they know what steps they need to take to ensure GDPR compliance.
+Undertaking a data audit is the first step for many companies to know what steps they need to take to ensure GDPR compliance.

 GDPR might not change what data companies in the property sector choose to collect.
 However, it will change how they manage it, and it gives customers more control over what they do with it.
-A company might continue to use customer email addresses to send out a monthly newsletter or other marketing communications, but they will need to ensure they have permission to do so.
+For example, a company might continue to use customer email addresses to send out a monthly newsletter or other marketing communications.
+Still, they will need to ensure they have permission to do so.

 Businesses in the property sector need to ensure they understand their responsibilities before 25 May if they don’t want to get caught out.